Dope-Genius/bankist-app/README.md

 ## Features
 * Login to display Account
 * View transactions
-* Transfer monney to other accounts
+* Transfer money to other accounts in the Account Objects
 * Calculate balance, debit, income and interest